 I held this belief once.
-I cry myself to sleep sometimes over all the money I’ve blown on overpriced jeans.
+And I cry myself to sleep sometimes over all the money I’ve blown on overpriced jeans.

 Assuming stores would charge more for their most stylish clothes makes sense, but style doesn’t decide the price.
 Consumers decide the price.

-Statement pieces are more expensive, because they make you go “Ooh!
+Clothes that stand out are more expensive, because they make you go “Ooh!
 Cool!
 Me want one!”

-People are more willing to spend on them.
+Men are more willing to spend on them.

 Who’s gonna spend $30 on a plain white tee, $70 on a plain grey sweater or $200 on a pair of plain blue jeans?

 When we see a magazine ad, the statement pieces catch our attention.
 We don’t even see the white shirt, the camel chinos, or the grey sweater.
 We only see the bold red, polka-dotted tie.
-(And that’s the point)
+(And that’s the point.)

 Supporting pieces are the building blocks of a great outfit, so you’ll be happy to hear stores practically try to give them away.